pars-linux/web/trunk/web/developer.pardus.org.tr/source/newcontributor/how-to-be-contributor.rst

     #.
 The mentor coordinators will be tracked:
         #.
 The number of applicant on mentor.
         #.
 Send ping mails to mentor@pardus.org.tr in order to assign mentor to an applicant.
     #.
 When a mentor is assigned to an applicant, the mentoring coordinators send `Assigning Mentor Stock Response`_ as a comment to the bug.
-The coordinator will also change the keyword as "MENTOR" and reassign the bug to related applicant mentor.
+The coordinator will also reassign the bug to related applicant mentor.

 Mentoring Process
 -----------------